 There is no formal process for achieving compliance.
 In order to advertise "LISS Compliance" you must implement the basic features, or whatever subset of them your customers will expect from you.
 There is a bit more info on what is expected of you in section 1.4 of the specifications.

 LISS is managed by an informal group of Australian software vendors and stakeholders.
 The LISS process began in 2010, but building on experience gained over the previous 3+ years (web services) and 10+ years (flat-file interoperability).
 We welcome any input from stakeholders - send an email to any of the contacts below.

-The current members of the LISS association are:
+Some of the members of the LISS association include: